lexicalunit/spellbot/CONTRIBUTING.md

 Using this locally will allow you to use the default value for `DATABASE_URL` without having to manually set it to anything.

+For more details on managing the database, see [our database documentation](./DATABASE.md).

 ## Running the application

 Make sure that you have [set up your environmental variables](/README.md#-running-spellbot-yourself).